KAIST-MIC-Lab/KAIST-MIC-Lab.github.io/_templates/_publication.md

 layout: publication # Do not change this
 group: publications # Do not change this
 title: "paper title" # Title of the paper
-krtitle: # only for domestic papers
+# krtitle: # only for domestic papers
-author:
+authors:
   - name: "Myeongseok Ryu"
   - name: "Jiyun Kim"
   - name: "Kyunghwan Choi"